Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Acknowledgements

 \section{Acknowledgements}

-Informative discussion with T. Shibauchi and K. Ishida is gratefully acknowledged.
+Informative discussion with T. K. Lee, H. Yamase, T. Shibauchi and K. Ishida is gratefully acknowledged.
 A part of this work was conducted at Advanced Characterization Nanotechnology Platform of the University of Tokyo, supported by "Nanotechnology Platform" of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.
 ARPES experiments were performed at UVSOR (Proposal Nos.
 28-813 and 29-821).
-This work was supported by KAKENHI Grant No. 15H02109.
+This work was supported by KAKENHI Grant No. 15H02109 and 19K03741, and by “Program for Promoting Researches on the Supercomputer Fugaku” (Basic Science for Emergence and Functionality in Quantum Matter - Innovative Strongly-Correlated Electron Science by Integration of “Fugaku” and Frontier Experiments) from MEXT.